Skip to Main Content

 Pros

-• Lower mortgage rates: Lenders charge lower interest rates for 15-year loans, mainly because they’re taking on risk for a shorter amount of time.
+• Lower mortgage rates: Lenders typically charge lower interest rates for 15-year loans than they do for 30-year loans, mainly because they’re taking on risk for a shorter amount of time.

 • Less total interest paid: Along with a lower interest rate, compressing the repayment period to 15 years means you’ll wind up paying less in interest overall than you would with a longer-term loan.

-• Faster equity growth: With a 15-year loan, it’ll take less time to build equity in your home because more of your initial mortgage payments go towards principal rather than interest.
+• Faster equity growth: With a 15-year loan, it’ll take less time to build equity in your home because more of your initial mortgage payments go toward principal rather than interest.

 • Stability: If you refinance to another fixed-rate loan, you’ll have consistent principal and interest payments.
 This might help you better map out your housing expenses for the long term.
-(Keep in mind your overall monthly housing expenses will change as your homeowners insurance and property taxes go up or down.)
+Keep in mind your overall monthly housing expenses will change as your homeowners insurance and property taxes increase or decrease.

 Cons

-• Higher monthly payment: Repaying a mortgage over 15 years means you’ll have higher monthly payments compared to 30-year mortgages.
+• Higher monthly payments: Repaying a mortgage over 15 years means you’ll have higher monthly payments compared to a 30-year mortgage.

 Your monthly mortgage payment will probably be the largest line item in your household budget.
 Impacting the size of those payments is the sort of mortgage you choose — particularly a 15-year vs. a 30-year mortgage.